 Mrs R Gilbert

 Sir Robert Pattinson Academy

 Please find below the outline for the main trips and educational visits that are planned this year and the approximate parental voluntary contribution.
 As with all trips where there are costs, the final cost will depend upon a number of factors including the number of students attending.
-The * is to indicate which year group the trip will involve, it does not mean however that all the students in that year will be attending the trip or visit as it is subject and group dependent.
+The x is to indicate which year group the trip will involve.
+It does not mean, however, that all the students in that year will be attending the trip or visit, as it is subject and group dependent.
 The member of staff named is the contact should you wish to discuss the trip with them or to see if your child is eligible for the trip/visit.

 At the end of our first full week back I would like to formally welcome all students and staff to the new 2016-2017 academic year.
 I hope you all had a very enjoyable summer and are ready for the year ahead.

 I would particularly like to welcome the new Year 7s and Year 12s at the start of the next chapter of their learning journey and hope you will enjoy your time at Sir Robert Pattinson Academy, and make the most of the opportunities offered to you.
 I would also like to welcome new students starting in other years.
 We also welcome new staff joining us this year who include:

 Mr Hardesty new Head of Design and Technology